sodamouse/clean/README.md

 -baz
 ```

-... result in the following files or directories (recursive) being deleted from home: ~/foo, ~/.bar, ~/-baz
+... result in the following files or directories (recursive) being deleted from "/home/user/": ~/foo, ~/.bar, ~/-baz